biodatageeks/nf-rare-var-assoc/README.md

 ## Credits

-psuszyns/rare-var-assoc-nf was originally written by Tomasz Gambin, Anna Lewan, Piotr Suszyński.
+psuszyns/rare-var-assoc-nf was originally written by Tomasz Gambin, Piotr Suszyński.

 We thank the following people for their extensive assistance in the development of this pipeline: